Skip to Main Content

 Let's Glow SF | Downtown SF Partnership

 Nothing makes the holidays more magical than lighting up the night, so come see how we do it in downtown San Francisco!
 Beginning in 2021, we launched Let’s Glow SF, the largest, projection mapping event in the U.S., that spanned ten nights and illuminated four iconic downtown structures with lights and colors every five minutes — resulting in a breathtaking, holiday-inspired show.
 Working with local, national and international artists, this free public art show drew tens of thousands to downtown San Francisco.
-Of our surveyed attendees, the response was overwhelmingly positive, so we’re doing it again with Let’s Glow SF 2022!
+We’re doing it again with Let’s Glow SF 2024!
 Check back for show times and updates, and be sure not to miss the most amazing free, public art display in downtown San Francisco.